 This program is a semester-long course on the Galapagos Islands that is followed by a two-week excursion to the islands.
 In class, you will learn about the volcanic origin of the islands, and about the unique animals and plants that live there.

-Students will see how this combination of geology and wildlife served as a key inspiration for Darwin's theory of evolution.
-They will also learn about the human history of the Galapagos, and about the difficulty of balancing science and conservation with human needs such as fishing, farming, and tourism.
-In the Galapagos, students will travel to visitor sites on several islands to observe the geology and wildlife first hand.
+You will see how this combination of geology and wildlife served as a key inspiration for Darwin's theory of evolution and will also learn about the human history of the Galapagos, and about the difficulty of balancing science and conservation with human needs such as fishing, farming, and tourism.
+In the Galapagos, you will travel to visitor sites on several islands to observe the geology and wildlife first hand.

 The course is open to all RIT students.
 No prerequisites are required.
 The class will take place in the Spring Semester and the trip to Galapagos will take place in early summer.
 Check out the trip online at galapagos.rit.edu